FlavScents AInsights Entry for Geraniol (CAS: 106-24-1)

 1. Identity & Chemical Information

 Geraniol is a monoterpenoid and an alcohol commonly used in the flavor and fragrance industry.
 Its IUPAC name is (2E)-3,7-dimethylocta-2,6-dien-1-ol.
-The CAS number for geraniol is 106-24-1, and it is also identified by FEMA number 2507.
-Other identifiers include FL number 02.015 and CoE number 38.
+The CAS number for geraniol is 106-24-1, and it is recognized by FEMA with the number 2507.
+Other identifiers include the FL number 02.015 and CoE number 38.
 The molecular formula of geraniol is C10H18O, with a molecular weight of 154.25 g/mol.
-Geraniol contains an alcohol functional group, which contributes to its floral and sweet odor profile.
-The presence of double bonds in its structure is significant for its reactivity and odor characteristics.
+Geraniol contains an alcohol functional group, which contributes to its floral and sweet odor profile, making it a valuable component in both flavor and fragrance formulations.

 Citation hooks: FlavScents; PubChem; FEMA